When Is It Time to Upgrade a Furnace?

 February 20, 2020

-Many homeowners underestimate the importance of changing furnace filters regularly.
-Clean furnace filters catch dust, pet dander and other particles.
-When your furnace filters are dirty, it decreases your energy efficiency.
-Changing your furnace filter is a simple DIY project.
-The only things you’ll need for this project are new furnace filters and about 10 minutes of your time.
+Many homeowners underestimate the importance of changing filters regularly.
+Clean furnace filter’s catch dust, pet dander and other particles.
+When your filters are dirty, it decreases your energy efficiency.
+Changing your filter is a simple DIY project.
+The only things you’ll need for this project are new filters and about 10 minutes of your time.
 The following tips can help you replace your furnace filter in Thousand Oaks.
 Turn Off Your Furnace While you’re changing your filter, you don’t want the furnace to come on.
 That’s why it is a good idea to turn the furnace off.
 To maximize safety, you should unplug your furnace from the outlet.
 If you can’t reach the plug, turn off the power source to the furnace.
 Taking this step can prevent electrical shock or accidents.
 Find the Air Filter Panel Your furnace manual should contain information about the filter’s location.
 Can’t find your manual?
 Inspect your furnace to see if you can locate the air filter panel.
 In many furnaces, the panel is located near the metal ductwork or the blower.
 Once you’ve found the filter panel, open it and remove your old furnace filter.
-Change the Filter Compare your...
+Change the Filter Compare your old furnace filter with...

 View Article